info@bostonislamicseminary.org

 How much Arabic do I need?

 Applicants are expected to be able to read and write in Arabic at a beginner’s level at minimum, to be assessed by a written evaluation and oral interview as part of the application process.
+By the time of graduation from the MIRL program, students are expected to have at least intermediate proficiency in Classical Arabic.
+This will be tested as part of the exit examination.

 How is the program different from men vs women?